Spectere/megazeux-overlay/README.md

 `layman -o https://raw.githubusercontent.com/Spectere/megazeux-overlay/master/megazeux-layman.xml -f -a megazeux`

+Next, the package will need to be unmasked in order for you to emerge it.
+This will take care of that:

+`echo games-engines/megazeux > /etc/portage/package.keywords/megazeux`

 You should now be able to simply `emerge megazeux`!
 Be sure to run `layman -S` once in a while to sync all of your layman repositories (or `layman -s megazeux` to only sync this one).